-The World Amateur Team Championship will take place at Carton House, in Maynooth, near Dublin, from 29th August to 8th September 2018.
+The World Amateur Team Championship took place at Carton House, in Maynooth, near Dublin, from 29th August to 8th September 2018.

 Espirito Santo Trophy (Women): 29th August to 1st September 2018